Water pollution in the United States: Current regulations

 The Clean Water Act is the primary federal law in the United States governing water pollution in surface waters.
 The 1972 CWA amendments established a broad regulatory framework for improving water quality.
 The law defines procedures for pollution control and developing criteria and standards for pollutants in surface water.
 The law authorizes the Environmental Protection Agency to regulate surface water pollution in the United States, in partnership with state agencies.
 Prior to 1972 it was legal to discharge wastewater to surface waters without testing for or removing water pollutants.
 The CWA was amended in 1981 and 1987 to adjust the federal proportion of construction grant funding for local governments, regulate municipal storm sewer discharges and to later establish the Clean Water State Revolving Fund.
 The fund provides low-interest loans to improve municipal sewage treatment systems and finance other water quality improvements.

 Under the CWA, the National Pollution Discharge Elimination System (NPDES) regulates permits for discharges into water bodies.
 The EPA regulations require each facility to apply for a specific permit for its wastewater discharges, and consequently require that each facility treat its wastewater.
 In addition to effluent limitations, the permits include monitoring and reporting requirements, which are used by EPA and states to enforce the limitations.
-However, over fifty percent of the rivers in the United States still violate pollution standards published by the states.
-Additional regulation exists on a state-by-state basis, allowing for more stringent regulation for protected bodies of water.
+However, over fifty percent of the rivers in the United States still violate the pollution standards published by the states.
+Additional requirements are implemented on a state-by-state basis, allowing for more stringent regulation for protected bodies of water.
 Additional regulation may be enacted to limit pollution that comes from nonpoint sources, such as agriculture.
 In many watersheds, nonpoint sources are the principal cause of noncompliance with water quality standards.
 EPA and states may employ a CWA regulatory mechanism called total maximum daily load (TMDL) to establish stringent pollution controls and may apply the requirements to both point sources and nonpoint sources.
 In 2010 EPA and several states developed extensive watershed-scale requirements in a large TMDL document for the Chesapeake Bay.
+State agencies are continuing to develop TMDL requirements for many water bodies across the US.

 Some economists questioned whether the 1972 law was delivering the promised results of cleaner rivers and lakes, and whether benefits exceeded the costs to society.
 The United States government has spent over one trillion dollars trying to combat water pollution.
 In the CWA Congress had declared that the nation's waters were to be free of pollutants by 1983, only eleven years after enactment.
 In general, water quality has improved nationwide since 1972, but not all pollution has been eliminated.
 Between 1972 and 2001 there was a 12 percent increase in the number of waterways that are safe for fishing.
 Data supporting this finding is limited; only 19 percent of the United States’ waterways had been tested for contamination.

 Groundwater protection provisions are included in the Safe Drinking Water Act, Resource Conservation and Recovery Act, and the Superfund act.